 3. Ingredients Management

 You may be buying in new ingredients specifically for the new product under-development.
-You will want to keep these separate to main stock but still part of inventory with the same stringent Quality Control, Lot and allergen management etc.
+You will want to keep these separate to main stock but still part of inventory with the same stringent Quality Control, Lot and allergen management and so on (effective ERP can help with this).

 4. Track Development Costs